This post has been updated on June 4, 2020.

 The surprising habits of original thinkers

 Organizational psychologist Adam Grant asked himself this question while studying the dynamics of success and productivity in the workplace: How do creative people come up with great ideas?
 He calls these people “originals” because they are thinkers who dream up new ideas and take action to put them into practice.
 They are also not afraid of failing.
-“The greatest originals are the ones who fail the most, because they’re the ones who try the most,” Grant says.
-“You need a lot of bad ideas in order to get a few good ones.”
+“The greatest originals are the ones who fail the most because they’re the ones who try the most,” Grant says.
+“You need a lot of bad ideas to get a few good ones.”

 Adam Grant also makes an unexpected affirmation that moderate procrastination is the necessary ingredient for creativity.